andreasm80/blog.local/content/post/2023-04-14-tanzu-with-vsphere-multi-t0/index.md

 <img src=images/image-20230414152757615.png style="width:700px" />

-And the next-hop is defined with the ip of the other (first) Tier-0 interface on the "linknett" between the T0s (not configured yet):
+And the next-hop is defined with the ip of the other (first) Tier-0 interface on the "linknet" between the T0s (not configured yet):

 <img src=images/image-20230414152955696.png style="width:700px" />